Free Shipping & Returns

 Blends well with: Basil, Cinnamon bark, Clove bud, Lavender, Peppermint

 Chinese medicine uses a lot of fresh and dried ginger.
 Ginger essential oil is used to relieve occasional nausea, soothe an upset stomach, ease menstrual discomfort, and support a healthy respiratory system.

 Safety & Test Results

-Safe for kids, under parent supervision.
+Safe for kids.
 Avoid contact with eyes, inner ears, and sensitive areas.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult a health professional prior to use.
-Possible skin sensitivity.